-The Georgetowner literary magazine received Gold Medalist status from the Columbia Scholastic Press Association this winter, in recognition of the spring 2020 edition.
+The Wicket student newspaper received Gold Medalist status from the Columbia Scholastic Press Association and First Class distinction from the National Scholastic Press Association this winter, in recognition of their work last academic year.